laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 ### uBlacklist
 In order to use the ```Nuclear``` list, do the same steps that you did in the section "How to install the blocklist (uBlacklist)", but instead of using the other url, use ```https://raw.githubusercontent.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist/main/list_uBlacklist_nuclear.txt```

+## Whitelisting sites
+If you find that you don't a certain website being blocked, you can create a whitelist in your own personal uBlock Origin or uBlacklist filter list.
+Here's how to do it.

+### For uBlock Origin:
+1. Toggle the [DOM inspector](https://github.com/gorhill/uBlock/wiki/DOM-inspector) `</>` through uBlock Origin's [logger](https://github.com/gorhill/uBlock/wiki/The-logger).
+2. Locate the url you want to whitelist.
+3. Click on the filter you want to disable (eg. vecteezy.com); it should then be crossed out.
+4. Then press the save icon, then the "Create" button.

+Boom!
+Now it's whitelisted!

+Or, if you don't want to go through that mumbo-jumbo, add this line in your filter list: `#@#a[href*="example.com"]:upward(div):style(opacity:0.00!important;)`

+Change "example.com" to the url you want to whitelist.
+Copy & paste that in uBlock Origin's "My filters" list, and you're set!

+### For uBlacklist:
+1. Enter uBlacklist's options panel.
+2. In the text box, add this line in the text box: `@*://*.example.com/* `
+3. Change "example.com" to a website you want whitelisted.
+4. Click save.
+Done!

 ## What is the difference between uBlock Origin and uBlacklist implementations?
 uBlock Origin's implementation is technically superior, as it allows you to continue scrolling even when tons of blocked websites are queried, since all it does is **set the offending sites' opacity to 0** instead of using traditional blocking methods.